Miguel Rodríguez (footballer, born June 2003)

-Miguel Antonio Rodríguez Agurcia (born 13 June 2003) is a Nicaraguan professional footballer who plays as a goalkeeper for Veikkausliiga club SJK and the Nicaragua national team.
+Miguel Antonio Rodríguez Agurcia (born 13 June 2003) is a Nicaraguan professional footballer who plays as a goalkeeper for Liga de Ascenso club Atlético Independiente and the Nicaragua national team.

 Early life

 Rodríguez is a native of Ocotal, Nicaragua.

 Club career

 Rodríguez was described as Nicaraguan side Diriangén's "starting goalkeeper and one of the goalkeepers with the most future in national soccer.
 His status as a national team gave him the opportunity to make a leap in quality".

 In August 2023, Rodriguez was loaned out to Finnish side SJK and became the first Nicaraguan goalkeeper to play in Finland and the tenth Nicaraguan player to play in Europe.
 He was first registered to the club's academy team SJK II, playing in Finnish second tier.
 On 24 July 2024, SJK announced that they had signed with Rodríguez on a permanent contract until the end of 2026, with a two-year option.

 Style of play

 Rodríguez has been described as "ability to read the game and react to dangerous situations has been highlighted".